 At the October 16 Parks and Community Services Board meeting, we shared the survey results from the concept plan survey (linked in the below timeline).
-The planning team is winnowing down the plans and will present the consolidated concept plans at Community Meeting #3.
+The planning team has winnowed down the plans and presented the alternative plans (linked in the below timeline) at Community Meeting #3.

 The City of Bellevue is updating the master plan for Ashwood Park!
 We are committed to collaborating with the community on a successful master plan update that will guide long-term redevelopment.
 The new plan is anticipated to take about two years to complete.